 Criminal Justice/Law Enforcement

-- A Law Enforcement Certificate is offered for individuals who need to document certain course work.
+The Law Enforcement Certificate is available to individuals who need to document certain course work.

 Universities offering advanced degrees in Criminal Justice